Pricing Executive Search 👩💻: Standard Hiring Process Is Broken and Flawed

 Implications Of Realising The Value Of Pricing Recruitment

 Standard recruiting struggles to find and identify quality pricing candidates because it fails to filter people out of the process effectively.

 …A lot of high-quality pricing candidates are being overlooked or passed by during standard recruiting processes.

 …Too many unqualified applicants are getting callbacks for interviews and offers for pricing team roles when they should have been removed early on in the process.

 …Few business leaders have objective insight into the suitability of their candidates,

-…fewer than half use objective data to make talent decisions, resulting in regretted hire.
+…fewer than half use objective data to make talent decisions, resulting in regretted hires.

-This articles discusses the latest insights into Australian recruiting and shows that standard assessments and filtering are inadequate to compare potential candidates for pricing and revenue management roles.
+This article discusses the latest insights into Australian recruiting and shows that standard assessments and filtering are inadequate to compare potential candidates for pricing and revenue management roles.